 Bevel cleaning removes unwanted masks, residues, and films from the edge of a wafer between manufacturing steps.
 If not cleaned, these materials become defect sources.
 For instance, they can flake off and re-deposit on the device area during subsequent processes.
 Even a single particle that lands on a critical part of a device can ruin the entire chip.
-By inserting bevel clean processes at strategic points, these potential defect sources can be eliminated and more good chips produced.
+By inserting bevel clean processes at strategic points, these potential defect sources can be eliminated and more functional chips produced.
 By combining the precise control and flexibility of plasma with technology that protects the active die area, the Coronus® bevel clean family cleans the wafer's edge to enhance die yield.
 The systems provide active die area protection by using plasma processing with proprietary confinement technology.
 Applications include post-etch, pre- and post-deposition, pre-lithography, and metal film removal to prevent arcing during plasma etch or deposition steps.

-Da Vinci®, DV-Prime®, EOS®, SP Series Product Families
+DV-Prime®, Da Vinci®, EOS®, and SP Series Product Families

 Wafer cleaning is performed repeatedly during semiconductor device manufacturing and is a critical process that affects product yield and reliability.
 Unwanted microscopic materials - some no bigger than the tiny structures themselves - need to be cleaned effectively.
 At the same time, these processes must selectively remove residues that are chemically similar to the device films.
 For advanced WLP, the wet clean steps used between processes that form the package and external wiring have surprisingly complex requirements.
 These processes are called on to completely remove specific materials and leave other fragile structures undisturbed.
+In IoT products that include power devices, MEMS and image sensors, there is a unique requirement for wafer backside wet etch to uniformly thin the silicon wafer while protecting the device side of the wafer.

 Based on our pioneering single-wafer spin technology, the DV-Prime® and Da Vinci® products provide the process flexibility needed with high productivity to address a wide range of wafer cleaning steps throughout the manufacturing process flow.
 As the latest of Lam's wet clean products, EOS® delivers exceptionally low on-wafer defectivity and high throughput to address progressively demanding wafer cleaning applications, including emerging 3D structures.
-With a broad range of process capability, our SP Series products deliver cost-efficient, production-proven wet clean/wet etch solutions for challenging WLP applications.
+With a broad range of process capability, our SP Series products deliver cost-efficient, production-proven wet clean and silicon wet etch solutions for challenging WLP and IoT applications.